nephio-project/porch/docs/content/en/docs/11_glossary/_index.md

 ### Push on Render Failure

-An annotation (`porch.kpt.dev/push-on-render-failure: "true"`) that enables persisting Draft PackageRevision resources even when the kpt function render pipeline fails.
+An annotation (`porch.kpt.dev/push-on-render-failure: "true"`) that enables persisting Draft PackageRevision resources even when the kpt function render pipeline fails during resource updates.
 This allows saving work-in-progress packages during iterative development when the pipeline isn't fully functional yet.
+It does not apply to package creation operations (clone, init, edit, copy).

 When combined with the Kptfile annotation `kpt.dev/save-on-render-failure: "true"`, partially-rendered resources are persisted instead of unrendered resources.
 The error is always returned to the caller regardless of whether resources are persisted.